RAS: a Reliability Oriented Metric for Automatic Speech Recognition: Conclusion

 \section{Conclusion}

 This work redefines ASR reliability by introducing placeholder-based abstention, shifting the paradigm from speculative transcription to risk-aware reporting.
 We propose the RAS, a principled metric calibrated via human preferences to balance informativeness with error aversion.
 By implementing an abstention-aware training pipeline, we demonstrate that models can substantially improve reliability without sacrificing competitive accuracy.
-Our framework establishes a new criterion for trustworthy speech processing.
+Our framework establishes a new criterion for trustworthy speech processing, from which both downstream applications and human users benefit.
 We expect the RAS framework to provide a robust evaluation foundation for future research in trustworthy speech processing, particularly in serving as a reliable reward signal for optimizing model behavior through reinforcement learning.